Program: Adult Program

 Surrey Place employs nearly 500 employees, with 12 locations in the GTA and we also provide video-conferencing services to communities in northwestern Ontario.

-- A satisfactory Police Records Check (Vulnerable Sector Screening).
+- The successful candidate must provide an acceptable Police Records Check (Vulnerable Sector Screening)

-To be considered for this position, you must be passionate about the work we do, and share our organizational values.
-Please submit your resume and cover letter saved in the following format: firstname.lastname (ie. John.Smith) to Human Resources, email@example.com, quoting file 1942 the subject line of your email by the closing date.
+Please submit your resume and cover letter saved in the following format: firstname.lastname (ie. John.Smith) to Human Resources, email@example.com, quoting file 2098 in the subject line of your email by the closing date.